Published on 22 November 2021

 How Long Does Trazadone Stay In Your System?

-After the initial dosage, it will take around one to three days for your body to eliminate the same dosage.
+After the initial dosage, your body will take around one to three days to eliminate the exact dosage.

 Half-life refers to the time taken by our body to reduce the drug level in the blood by half.
 The half-life of Trazadone is around 5 to 13 hours, meaning, every 5-13 hours, the Trazadone concentration in your blood will decrease by half.
 Depending on the half-life of Trazadone, it will take around 32 to 75 hours for the drug to be gone completely.

 • Metabolism rate: the metabolism rate of the patient influences the time taken by the body to eliminate the drug.
-People with a slow metabolism rate will take longer to eliminate the drug from their system and vice-versa.
+People with a slow metabolism rate will take longer to stop the medicine from their system and vice-versa.

-• Age: the age of the person also affects the time Trazadone is in your system.
-Generally, it will take longer for elderly patients to eliminate the drugs compared to teenagers.
+• Age: the person's age also affects the time Trazadone is in your system.
+Generally, it will take longer for elderly patients to eliminate the drugs than teenagers.

 • Weight: how long Trazadone stays in your system is also affected by your body fat percentage.

 • Frequency of the drug: the dosage amount prescribed to you also impacts the stay of the drug in your system.
-If your treatment is for an extended period at high dosages, then, in turn, the stay of trazodone will also expand
+If your treatment is for an extended period at high dosages, then, in turn, the remain of Trazodone will also expand.

 How Long Does It Take For Trazadone To Start Working In Your Body?

-On average, Trazadone begins to relieve depression 1 to 2 weeks after your initial dose.
+On average, Trazadone relieves depression 1 to 2 weeks after your initial dose.
 However, Trazadone does not provide instantaneous results.
-It may take on average two weeks for the drug to completely set in.
+It may take, on average 2 weeks for the drug to completely set in.

 In the initial treatment, patients may experience worsening symptoms.
 Common side effects of Trazadone include,